The Liberals want remedial classes for disruptive students

 Photo: Tommy Pedersen/TT

 Mohamsson is giving a speech at the Liberal Party's municipal days, the party's national convention, in Karlstad.
-This is against the backdrop of opinion polls far from the parliamentary threshold and a split within the party over the views of the Sweden Democrats.
+This is against the backdrop of opinion polls well below the parliamentary threshold and a split within the party over the Sweden Democrats' views.

-Mohamsson begins by talking about the situation in Swedish schools, saying they are in the bottom tier of the EU for classroom discipline.
+Mohamsson begins by talking about Swedish schools and describes how they are in the bottom tier of the EU when it comes to classroom discipline.

-L wants classrooms of "reasonable" size, and has previously mentioned 25 students as a ceiling that existed before the municipalisation of the school system in the 1990s.
+L wants classrooms of "reasonable" size, and has previously mentioned 25 students as a ceiling that existed before schools were municipalized in the 1990s.

-"Today, I therefore want to present a new election promise.
-The Liberals want remedial classes in every school for students who disrupt teaching," Mohamsson says.
+Today I therefore want to present a new election promise.
+The Liberals want to see remedial classes in every school for students who disrupt teaching, Mohamsson said, comparing it to the "obs classes" of the old days.

-She promises that under L's policies, happiness ratings will also disappear and school libraries will get more books.
+Mohamsson promises that with L's policy, happiness ratings will also disappear and school libraries will receive more books.

 Met with laughter